alugowski/poolSTL/README.md

 Use poolSTL exclusively, or only on platforms lacking native support, or only if [TBB](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html) is not present.

-Supports C++11 and higher, C++17 preferred.
+Supports C++11 and higher.
+Algorithms introduced in C++17 require C++17 or higher.
-Tested in CI on GCC 7+, Clang/LLVM 5+, Apple Clang, MSVC.
+Tested in CI on GCC 7+, Clang/LLVM 5+, Apple Clang, MSVC, MinGW, and Emscripten.

 ## Implemented Algorithms
 Algorithms are added on an as-needed basis.
 If you need one [open an issue](https://github.com/alugowski/poolSTL/issues) or contribute a PR.